EPR Textiles What you need to know

 What is textile EPR?

-Textile Extended Producer Responsibility (EPR) places the onus on producers to manage the full lifecycle of textile products, from design through to end-of-life.
+Textile Extended Producer Responsibility (EPR) places the responsibility on producers to manage the full lifecycle of textile products, from design through to end-of-life.
 That means items such as garments, footwear, and household textiles might no longer be just your responsibility when they hit the shelves, but long after they’ve been used.

 With EPR, producers must take accountability for how their products are collected, reused, recycled, or responsibly disposed of.
 It’s about turning a linear model into a circular one, where waste becomes resource.